Creative Zen: ZEN Neeon 2

 The ZEN Neeon 2, a successor to the Neeon, was announced on August 2, 2006.
-The player has a 1.5-inch CSTN-LCD display in a resolution of 128×128.
+The player has a 1.5-inch CSTN-LCD in a resolution of 128×128.
 The 1 and 2 GB models are available in a black, silver, blue, pink or orange backplate, accompanied with a piano black front, while the 4 GB model comes only in black and silver.
 The Neeon 2 supports MP3, WMA, and WAV, display JPEG images and plays AVI videos which are transcoded upon transfer.
 Also, the player has an FM tuner, built-in microphone, and line-in recording in WMA.
 The rechargeable lithium-ion battery plays up to 20 hours of continuous audio playback and up to 8 hours of video playback, the highest for any Creative digital audio player.

 Like its predecessor, decal stickers called "Stik-Ons" are sold separately to customize the look of the Neeon 2's frontplate, though they cannot be interchanged.
 The players and their "Stik-Ons" are only available in Australia, Singapore and several other Asian countries.

 ZEN Vision W

 The ZEN Vision W was released on September 17, 2006.
-A variant of the ZEN Vision, the portable media player has a 4.3-inch, widescreen (16:9) TFT-LCD display.
+A variant of the ZEN Vision, the portable media player has a 4.3-inch, widescreen (16:9) TFT-LCD.
 The player comes in black and is available with 30 or 60 GB capacity.
 Like the ZEN Vision:M, a built-in microphone and an FM tuner are included, as well as support for the same media formats, a similar graphical interface and the ability to sync organizer data from Microsoft Outlook.
 It also includes a CompactFlash reader for extra capacity and the direct upload of images.